-I am a writer, author, ghostwriter, and veteran of the United States Navy (a former Operations Specialist).
-My stories span multiple genres and I’m comfortable writing in them.
+I am a fiction and nonfiction writer, author, ghostwriter, and veteran of the United States Navy (a former Operations Specialist).
+My stories span multiple genres.

-NOTE: Much of my writing is RATED G, PG-13.
+Much of my writing is RATED G, PG-13.
 Many have found it inspirational… uplifting… with even some wisdom worked in.
-But I also write things that startle, titillate, and even scare.
-Some—mostly fiction—use profanity, can include violence (some graphic), and can be risqué (I try to make sure it is labeled RATED MA) but never vulgar.
+But I also write things that startle, titillate, and even frighten.
+Some of my writing—mostly fiction—uses profanity, can include violence (some graphic), and can be risqué.
+But not gratuitously vulgar or violent and I try to make sure that writing is labeled RATED MA.
+I have a quirky–often dry–sense of humor that comes out in some of my writing.
 And sometimes my writing (both fiction and nonfiction) has profound qualities… but is not too highbrow.
 I’m a simple man.
 To steal from Rudyard Kipling’s IF… I can talk with crowds and keep my virtue and walk with kings… nor lose the common touch.

 I’ve been an entrepreneur since 1993.
 Full-time since January 2, 1996 when I resigned from my management position in a company that had grown from $3 million in revenue to $700 million when I left (they’re at $3B now).
 Post-departure, divesting other businesses owned with partners, I founded my company, Adducent in 2000 as a management and consulting firm.
 For over eight years I worked with M&A attorneys, investment bankers and business owners on management, planning, and growth through acquisition.
 That led to business writing, which led to a book which then led to my contacts asking for help to finish and publish their books.
 I did and then others asked for similar help and if I could write or ghostwrite their book.
 This unplanned for sideline grew to supplant my consulting work (and became more fun).
 In 2009 it became my company’s full-time focus.